Administration (ADMN) 405

 ADMN 405 is not available for challenge.

-Unlike most AU undergraduate courses, ADMN 405 is a paced, 16-week course.
-The ADMN 405 learning content is organized under seven topic headings: strategy, strategic foresight, value creation, business models, innovation and entrepreneurship, promotion of the firm, and performance measurement and management.
-From these topics, students will be introduced to recently-developed, influential management frameworks including the Balanced Scorecard, the Lean Startup method, the Business Model Canvas, and the Value Proposition Canvas.
+In ADMN 405, students participate in lively discussions and critical analysis.
+The learning content is organized under seven topic headings: strategy, strategic foresight, value creation, business strategy and ethics, innovation and entrepreneurship, promotion of the firm, and performance measurement and management.
+From these topics, students will be introduced to influential management frameworks including Michael Porter’s Creating Shared Value and Oxford University’s Business Planning Approach.

-Students will have the opportunity to apply knowledge and skills learned in previous courses to class discussions and business simulations that apply strategy, strategic foresight, and soft skills.
-They will increase their knowledge and skills to think and act strategically by reading articles, viewing videos, sharing with other students, writing individual and group reports, and participating in two multi-week business simulations.
+Students will apply the knowledge and skills learned in previous courses to class discussions and business simulations that require strategy, strategic foresight, and soft skills.
+They will increase their knowledge and skills to think and act strategically by reading articles, viewing videos, sharing with other students, writing individual and group reports, and participating in a multi-week business simulation.

-The first simulation uses artificial intelligence (AI) to help students develop people or “soft” skills in strategic leadership, ethics, and communication.
-This simulation puts students in the role of an executive management trainee tasked with leading a major acquisition for Monet Bank.
-Students will progress through a series of projects that challenge skills such as decision making, negotiations, ethics, online etiquette, and written communication.
-Each project will be completed individually through a series of emails with the fictitious co-workers and others in the simulation, as well as debriefs with an AI mentor.
+The simulation uses artificial intelligence (AI) to help students develop “soft” skills (people skills) in strategic leadership, ethics, and communication.
+This simulation puts students in the role of an executive management trainee tasked with leading a major acquisition for a bank.
+Students progress through a series of projects that challenge skills such as decision making, ethics, online etiquette, and written communication.
+Each project is completed individually through a series of emails with the fictitious co-workers and others in the simulation, as well as debriefs with an AI mentor.
 These interactions form the basis of the Soft Skills (individual) paper.

-The second simulation challenges hard skills in areas such as accounting, financial management, and marketing.
-Students work with other classmates as part of a senior management team required to create and enact strategies for their firm's production, marketing, research and development, human resources, and financial operations.
-As companies, each team will compete with other teams as they learn through direct experience how strategic decisions impact business outcomes within a competitive market.
+The business case challenges hard skills in areas such as accounting, financial management, and marketing.
+Students work with other classmates as part of a senior management team required to create and enact an acquisition strategy.
+This strategy will involve the firm’s production, marketing, research and development, human resources, and financial operations divisions.
+Each team will learn through direct experience how strategic decisions impact business outcomes within a competitive market.

 The course comprises an orientation module and seven main topics.